TakeJoshyy/Murphmon/readme.md

 5. All hidden items are allowed.
 You may only obtain step items once each.

-6. All found and gifted TMs are allowed - all move tutors are allowed (i.e. mega punch/kick guys after mt.
+6. All found, traded and gifted TMs are allowed (No purchasing TMs) - all move tutors are allowed (i.e. mega punch/kick guys after mt.
 Moon). - **No HMs.**
     - You may only relearn Sketch once from the move relearner.
     - You may use Sketch multiple times if you receive the move in any other capacity.
     - You are allowed to throw balls to scout.
 BUT, if you accidentally catch a mon while Sketch scouting you must release it and not take its item.

 7. You must beat Misty before “Dig” Rocket.

 8. You must beat Lt.
 Surge before entering Rock Tunnel.

-9. SS Anne EXP and item farming is allowed
+9. SS Anne EXP and item farming is allowed (Treat this as a dungeon).

 10. You must beat Erika before waking up Snorlax.